draeger-lab/SPECIMEN/docs/source/hqtb/step-desc/validation.rst

 Step 4: Model Validation
 ========================

-After the previous step, the final model of the pipeline has been generated.
+After the previous step, the final model of the workflow has been generated.
-To ensure the model is functional and a valid SBML model, the fourth step of the pipeline performs a validation of the created model.
+To ensure the model is functional and a valid SBML model, the fourth step of the worfklow performs a validation of the created model.

 Currently implemented are the following validators (more will be added in future updates):